-The Scheme may participate in instruments with special features including Additional Tier 1 bonds and Additional Tier 2 bonds as prescribed under para 12.2 of SEBI Master Circular on Mutual Funds dated May 19, 2023 and any other guidelines issues by SEBI from time to time.
-As per the extant regulatory guidelines, the Scheme shall not invest -
+The scheme may participate in instruments with special features including Additional Tier 1 bonds and Additional Tier 2 bonds as prescribed under para 12.2 of SEBI Master Circular on Mutual Funds dated June 27, 2024 and any other guidelines issues by SEBI from time to time.
+As per the extant regulatory guidelines, the scheme shall not invest -

-- i. more than 10% of its NAV of the debt portfolio of the scheme in such instruments; and - ii. more than 5% of its NAV of the debt portfolio of the scheme in such instruments issued by a single issuer.
+- a. more than 10% of its NAV of the debt portfolio of the scheme in such instruments; and - b. more than 5% of its NAV of the debt portfolio of the scheme in such instruments issued by a single issuer.